falconry/falcon/NOTES.md

 * Don't set content-length.
 It will only be overridden.
 * The order in which header fields are sent in the response is undefined.
 Headers are not grouped according to the recommendation in [RFC 2616](http://tools.ietf.org/html/rfc2616#section-4.2) in order to generate responses as quickly as possible.
 * Header names are case-insensitive in req.get_header
-* Set body to a byte string, as per PEP 333 - http://www.python.org/dev/peps/pep-0333/#unicode-issues - if it is textual, it's up to the app to set the proper media type
 * For streaming large items, assign a generator or IO object to resp.stream.
 If you know the file size in advance, assign it to stream\_len.
 For dynamically-generated content, leave off stream\_len, and Falcon will then leave off the Content-Length header, and hopefully your WSGI server will do the right thing, assuming you've told it to enable keep-alive (PEP-333 prohibits apps from setting hop-by-hop headers itself, such as Transfer-Encoding).